Caradon Hill to Trethevy Quoit circular walk

 "Old Sump" was the first area of the mine worked with an engine in the 1830s.
 Situated near Sump Shaft are the remains of a pumping engine.
 Slightly higher up the slope is the remains of a smaller engine house used for a winding engine used to raise ore from the mine.
 A series of flat rods were used to transfer mechanical power up the hill from this to Pierce's Shaft.

-6. Turn right and follow the path past the ruined building then turn sharply left immediately after the remains of a chimney to pass between the chimney on your left and some gorse bushes on your right.
-Walk a few paces past the gorse bushes to locate the least steep of the paths leading down into the gully to the right.
+6. Turn right and follow the path past the ruined building then turn left immediately after the remains of a chimney to pass between the chimney on your left and some gorse bushes on your right.

 Since the bodies of ore in Cornwall lie in approximately vertical cracks (e.g. 70 degrees from horizontal) between other rocks, these seams of ore (known as "lodes") were followed using near-vertical cavities inside the mine known as "stopes".
 Arrangements of ladders and platforms were used to move up and down these spaces.

-7. Follow the path down into the gully and around a bend to the left to emerge on a larger stony path.
+7. Follow the path along the gully and around a bend to the left to emerge on a larger stony path.

 The sandy waste tips on the opposite side of the valley are from West Caradon Mine.